HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/FlexForm_Methods.md

 *   **constants.BAR\_METRICS\_PROMPT**, - applies when prompt is shown.
 *   **constants.BAR\_METRICS\_COMPACT\_PROMPT** - applies when prompt is shown for landscape mode.

-Example
+<b>Example</b>

-{% highlight voltMx %}//Sample code to invoke setTitleVerticalPositionAdjustment method by using a FlexForm.
+{% highlight VoltMx %}//Sample code to invoke setTitleVerticalPositionAdjustment method by using a FlexForm.

 var adjustmentForm = 10;